-Modbus is a protocol developed in 1979 by Modicon for use with their Programmable Logic Controller (PLC).
-It is a free and open protocol which helped get the protocol adopted by many users and devices.
+A communication protocol developed in 1979 by Modicon for use with their Programmable Logic Controller (PLC).
+It is a free and open protocol that helped get the protocol adopted by many users and devices.

 10BaseT is a twisted-pair cable that is used for LAN and can achieve speeds of up 10Mbps.